Inside the Actors Studio

-Inside the Actors Studio is an American talk show that airs on Ovation.
-The series premiered in 1994 on Bravo where it aired for 22 seasons and was hosted by James Lipton from its premiere until 2018.
-It is taped at the Michael Schimmel Center for the Arts at Pace University's New York City campus.
+Inside the Actors Studio is an American talk show that premiered on Bravo on June 12, 1994, airing for 22 seasons, and was hosted by James Lipton from its premiere until 2018.
+It was taped at the Michael Schimmel Center for the Arts at Pace University's New York City campus.

-On April 2, 2019, it was announced that the show would move to Ovation with the 23rd season premiering on October 13, 2019.
-Along with producing a new season, Ovation acquired the rights to all previous seasons.
-With the new format, the show now uses a rotating panel of hosts.
+On April 2, 2019, it was announced that the show would move to Ovation with the 23rd and final season premiering on October 13, 2019.
+Ovation acquired the rights to all previous seasons.
+The show concluded its run on December 15, 2019.

-About the program
+History

 The program began as a televised craft seminar for students of the Actors Studio Drama School, originally a joint venture of the Actors Studio and New School University in 1994, with Paul Newman, a former Actors Studio president, as its first guest, and soon became Bravo's flagship program.
 At first taped at the New School's Tishman Auditorium in Greenwich Village, New York City, it was shifted subsequently to its present location, Michael Schimmel Center for the Arts at Pace University's New York City campus.
 The program is presented as a seminar to students of the Actors Studio Drama School at Pace University.

 The show deliberately uses a slower pace in the interviews as compared with a typical celebrity interview, thus cameras usually record a couple of hours of conversation, later edited to one or two hours.
 The result, as a New York Times article expressed it, "In Mr. Lipton's guest chair, actors cease being stars for a while and become artists and teachers."
 Though sometimes, some interviews go longer; Steven Spielberg's 1999 visit, for example, stretched to four hours, and was later shown as two episodes of one hour each.
 The interviews are guided by Lipton's trademark index-card questions, which sometimes reveal his well-researched knowledge of guests' lives, often startling some.
 On one such occasion, Billy Crystal told Lipton, "You know you're scary, don't you?"
 On another occasion, Martin Sheen asked Lipton, "How do you know all this?
 This is extraordinary."
 And Sir Anthony Hopkins, upon learning that Lipton knew the exact address where the former had been born and raised in Wales, turned to the audience and remarked, "He's a detective, you know."

 In May 2005, the contract between the Actors Studio and New School University was not renewed.
 Beginning with the 12th season, in the fall of 2005, the program was taped at the Michael Schimmel Center for the Arts at Pace University's New York City campus.
 The show featured a new set with a gritty backstage feel, designed by Will Rothfuss for Blair Broadcast Designs, and The Actors Studio Drama School at Pace University re-opened in new facilities.